williamhoos/testrepo/docs/source/api_docs.rst

 **Purpose or Use:**

-  This API is invoked when / called by....
+  This API is invoked when an PEER administrative user clicks on the "Edit" button for a guide whose profile they wish to edit.

 **Source files:**

-  OpenID/trunk/private-access-server/private-access-adminportal/src/main/java/com/privateaccess/adminportal/controller/PeerGuideController.java
-  OpenID/trunk/private-access-server/private-access-adminportal/src/main/java/com/privateaccess/adminportal/dao/impl/TblPlguideDaoImpl.java
-  OpenID/trunk/private-access-server/private-access-adminportal/src/main/java/com/privateaccess/adminportal/serivce/PeerGuideService.java
+  Enter all that are applicable

 **Data accessed from:**

-    * dbPPMS_D.TblPlguide
-    * dbPPMS_D.TblPlguidePreference
-    * dbPPMS_D_Demo.TblPlguide
+    * dbPPMS.TblPlguide
-    * dbPPMS_D_Demo.TblPlguidePreference
+    * dbPPMS.TblPlguidePreference

 **Request Headers:**